-(h)

-LEARNING SUPPORT TEACHER (LST) - Mrs R Nisbet
+(h) LEARNING and SUPPORT TEACHER (LAST) - Miss Madaleine Roseby

-The LST is a specialist teacher who supports students' learning by identifying those in need of special help, working with teachers on specific teaching and learning programs for students at risk, helping teachers and students in the classroom and sometimes facilitating learning in withdrawal groups.
-One key area of focus for the LST is literacy and the LST is a member of the Learning Support Team.
+The LAST is a specialist teacher who supports students' learning by identifying those in need of special help, working with teachers on specific teaching and learning programs for students at risk, helping teachers and students in the classroom and sometimes faciltating learning in withdrawal groups.
+One key area of focus for the LAST is literacy and numeracy.
+The LAST is a member of the Learning Support Team.

-(i) CAREERS ADVISER - Ms B Becker
+(i) CAREERS ADVISER - Mrs N Goring

-Ms Becker is able to provide information about school courses; career pre-requisites and information; entry to tertiary institutions and courses available.
+Mrs Goring is able to provide information about school courses; career pre-requisites and information; entry to tertiary institutions and courses available.
 The Careers Adviser has access to Centrelink and many employers as well as job brochures, University and TAFE Handbooks.